 |Conditions originating in the perinatal period||6.0||2.8||2.2|

-In 2011, the leading specific causes of death differed for Indigenous males and females living in NSW, Qld, WA, SA and the NT .
-For Indigenous males and females, the two leading specific causes of death were coronary heart disease (also known as ischaemic heart disease) followed by diabetes; the third leading cause of death was suicide for Indigenous males and chronic lower respiratory diseases for Indigenous females.
+In 2012, the leading specific causes of death differed for Indigenous males and females living in NSW, Qld, WA, SA and the NT .
+For Indigenous males and females, the two leading specific causes of death were coronary heart disease followed by diabetes; the third leading cause of death was suicide for Indigenous males and chronic lower respiratory diseases for Indigenous females.
 For non-Indigenous males, the leading causes of death were coronary heart disease, lung and related cancers, and cerebrovascular disease.
-For non-Indigenous females, the leading causes of death were coronary heart disease, cerebrovascular disease, and dementia (including Alzheimer’s disease).
+For non-Indigenous females, the leading causes of death were coronary heart disease, dementia (including Alzheimer’s disease), and cerebrovascular disease.

-Reflecting the higher rate of confinements among Indigenous women, the maternal mortality ratio for Indigenous women in 2003-2005 was 21.5 deaths per 100,000 confinements, almost three times higher than the ratio of 7.9 per 100,000 for non-Indigenous women (Table 8) (Derived from ).
-For direct maternal deaths, the ratio of 7.2 per 100,000 for Indigenous women was twice the ratio of 3.6 per 100,000 for non-Indigenous women.
+Reflecting the higher rate of confinements among Indigenous women, the maternal mortality ratio for Indigenous women in 2006-2010 was 16.4 deaths per 100,000 confinements, more than three times higher than the ratio of 5.4 per 100,000 for non-Indigenous women (Table 12) (Derived from ).
+For direct maternal deaths, the ratio of 9.1 per 100,000 for Indigenous women was almost four times the ratio of 2.4 per 100,000 for non-Indigenous women.
 Table 12.
 Numbers of women who gave birth and maternal deaths, and maternal mortality ratios, by Indigenous status, Australia, 2006-2010

 |Indigenous status||Women who gave birth||Maternal deaths||Maternal mortality ratio|